nix-community/projects/proposals/stf-general-investment.md

   - Dealing with vendored or compiled dependencies
   - Decreasing turnaround time for triaging incidents and deploying patches
 - We have only very basic solutions to automatically verify, enforce, and implement licensing compliance
-- We lose a lot of momentum on friction in the contribution process
+- We lose a lot of friction in the contribution process
   - There is no systematic onboarding of new contributors with experienced maintainers
   - We’re lacking a recommendation system for picking reviewers, ownership is often not evident
   - We have too many communication platforms, most of which cannot be bridged (well or at all)